 Planning (B. Plan):

-JEE Mains Syllabus 2025 for Physics: Candidates can check the chapter-wise weightage for the topics covered in JEE Main Physics below
+JEE Mains Syllabus 2026 for Physics: Candidates can check the chapter-wise weightage for the topics covered in JEE Main Physics below in the table:

 Chapters |